eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
 2. Switch from **User** to **Workspace**.
-3. Under **Cpy-manager: Paths-local**, specify the paths of the folders containing copybooks.
+3. Specify the paths of the folders containing copybooks:
+   - Under **Cpy-manager: Paths-local** for standard IBM Enterprise COBOL.
+   - Under **Cpy-manager: Paths-local: Maid** for the MAID dialect.
+   - Under **Cpy-manager: Paths-local: Idms** for the IDMS dialect.
    - **Tip:** We recommend that you specify relative paths from the workspace root.
 To obtain the relative path of a folder in your workspace, right-click it in the folder tree and select **Copy Relative Path**.
    - The folders are searched in the order they are listed.
 If two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
 4. Open a program or project.
    Copybook support features are now enabled.

 If you specify your copybook folders using absolute paths or paths containing `../` or `./`, the copybook folders are not watched for changes.
 You might need to resolve names of recently added copybooks in your code manually.

-Also, you can specify copybook folders for different dialects.
-I.e. for MAID or IDSM Under **Cpy-manager: Paths-local: Maid** and **Cpy-manager: Paths-local: Idms** respectively.

 To resolve copybook names manually, hover over the copybook name with the error underline, select **Quick Fix...** and **Resolve copybook**.